Skip to main content

 Fully Integrated Readiness for Service Training (FIRST)

-A new THREE-year medical school curriculum to fast-track into the UNC Family Medicine Residency Underserved Track, followed by three years of service in North Carolina.
+A THREE-year medical school curriculum to fast-track into the UNC Family Medicine Residency Underserved Track, followed by three years of service in North Carolina.
 Select here to read more.

 RUMSPSarah Graham Kenan Rural & Underserved Medical Scholars Program